dmcphillips13/percentage-playlists/README.md

 - Build settings for React frontend
 - Routing configuration for the Express API and SPA
 - Secure server-side handling of sensitive credentials

+For setting up OAuth providers with different development and production environments, see [OAUTH-SETUP.md](OAUTH-SETUP.md).

 #### GitHub Pages Deployment